Enjoy these sesame flavored recipes

 The cauliflower and breading become light and tender when mixed with the sticky sesame sauce, making them super delicious but not really viable as finger food unless you want to make a colossal mess.
 This is great with a side of some steamed vegetables or cauliflower rice.

-These garlic sesame noodles, with only nine basic ingredients that can be found at most any grocery store, really hit the spot.
+These garlic sesame noodles, with only nine basic ingredients that you can find at most any grocery store, really hit the spot.
 They’re as simple as boiling water, cooking pasta, and slicing a few vegetables.
 And the flavor!
 You should be able to get eight servings out of this according to the pasta package.

 This recipe is vegetarian and vegan.
 If you need it to be gluten-free as well, just use tamari or Bragg’s Liquid Aminos in place of the regular soy sauce, since all the other ingredients are gluten-free.
-This homemade peanut sauce recipe is made with garlic, soy sauce, ginger and cayenne pepper for a traditional Thai flavor.
+Peanut sauce recipe you make with garlic, soy sauce, ginger, and cayenne pepper for a traditional Thai flavor.
 This recipe for spicy Thai peanut sauce goes with noodles, salad, fried tofu, or even a bowl of pasta.
 Try it poured over steamed veggies for kids.

 Baked Cauliflower makes the perfect replacement for ‘Chicken’ in this popular Asian Recipe.
 With a sweet and sticky sauce that’s bursting with flavor, this savory Vegan Sesame Chicken will be sure to be a brand new favorite!